boltex/leointeg/README.md

 LeoInteg that allows you to create a stand-alone internet server for other uses such as multi-user interaction over a network/internet, and more.

-Run the server directly with the '--help' argument like so for more details:\
+Run the server directly with the '--help' argument to view all server options and capabilities:\
-**`...leo-editor/leo/core/leoserver.py --help`**
+`.../leo-editor/leo/core/leoserver.py --help`

 For more information about the Leo server see [Using leoserver.py](https://leo-editor.github.io/leo-editor/leoserver.html) from Leo's official documentation.